almulalic/mysqli-helper-functions/README.md

 ### **EXAMPLE FOUR - MYSQLI UPDATE ( )**

- This is an example of a mysqli normal UPDATE querry :
+ This is an example of a mysqli normal UPDATE query :

 ```
 	$sql = "UPDATE users SET firstName = ?
 WHERE username = ?";